 How Does Apple Warranty Work – Takeaway

 The decision to opt for AppleCare+ should be made based on how you use your Apple devices.
-If you’re cursed with butterfingers then AppleCare+ would mostly likely be worth the expense.
+If you’re cursed with butterfingers then AppleCare+ would most likely be worth the expense.

-Even if you feel the slightest that it’s better to go for an extended warranty which covers anti theft and lost devices, go for it.
-Don’t let a few bucks stop you from having peace of mind because in the long run the AppleCare+ package is beneficial and can give you a peace of mind.
+Even if you feel the slightest that it’s better to go for an extended warranty that covers anti-theft and lost devices, go for it.
+Don’t let a few bucks stop you from having peace of mind because in the long run the AppleCare+ package is beneficial and can give you peace of mind.

 The article How does Apple Warranty work was compiled from official documents provided by Apple.
 So, refer to our guide for all the details.

 How do I claim my Apple warranty?

 The avail Apple’s Warranty service, all you have to do is make sure the product you purchased is authentic and is covered by the warranty, ie. within a year of purchase.
 And If you’ve opted for the Apple Care Plus, you can expect the warranty to last for the stipulated time.

 It’s recommended you go to https://www.apple.com/support/country and then contact Apple.
 You will also be required to show your purchase bill to be eligible for the warranty.
 Check out our guide on How Does Apple Warranty Work for specific details.